technovangelist/katacoda-scenarios/monitorworkloads/migrateapplication/step3.md

     app: ecommerce
 status:
 </pre>
 3. This yaml file should look pretty familiar.
 We are using a different docker container image, but it's configured in exactly the same way.
 In fact, both discounts and advertisements are very similar Python Flask apps.
+We will be updating all of these files when we need to start monitoring the application.